nus-cs2030/1718-s2/docs/lec5.md

 The second one is 2 times faster!
 Due to autoboxing and unboxing, the cost of creating objects become hidden and often forgotten.

+All primitive wrapper class objects are immutable.
+What this means is that once you create an object, it cannot be changed.
+Thus, everytime `sum` in the example above is updated, a new object gets created!

 ## String and StringBuilder

 Another place with hidden cost for object creation and allocation is when dealing with `String`.

-A `String` object is _immutable_.
-What this means is that once you create a `String` object, it cannot be changed.
+A `String` object is also _immutable_.
 When we do:
 ```Java
 String words = "";
 words += "Hello ";